 Did you ever try honey right from the beehive?
-If you haven't let me tell you that it is the most delicious taste you'd ever experience.
+If you haven't let me tell you that it is the most delicious taste you'll ever experience.

-Luckily we are able to harvest honey in the comb and also get that honey straight into jars with minimal handling and without using heat so as to preserve the bounty of beneficial properties of honey.
+At South Mountain Bees we are able to harvest honey in the honeycomb, and also get that honey straight into jars with minimal handling.
+We extract honey from the honey frames without using heat so as to preserve the bounty of beneficial properties of honey.
 That's why we can honestly call our honey "Raw".

 Craft honey: from hive to jar, is the purest form of honey you can find outside the hive.

-We are so lucky to have the most amazing floral sources here.
+Our area is gifted with the most amazing floral sources.
 Our bees forage in the South Mountain Reservation of New Jersey stopping at their favorite flowers along the way.
-From linden, poplar, Japanese bamboo and a variety of wild flowers, they collect nectar to produce that delicious honey I was telling you about.
+From black locust, linden, poplar, Japanese bamboo and a variety of wild flowers, they collect nectar to produce that delicious honey I was telling you about.

 Weather permitting, we harvest our honey twice a year: in summer and again in fall.
 Beekeeping is farming, and the honey harvest is different every year.
 If there's a drought in the Summer, we don't get a fall crop.
 Farming is a fragile activity subject to weather conditions and climate change.